Jeff-Russ/gfunc-gem/README.md

 This gem is not yet publishing on RubyGems.org so You'll have to install it this way for now:

-1. clone or download the repo
-2. fire up terminal and cd to the directory
+First clone or download the repo then fire up terminal and cd to the directory

 	$ gem build gspec.gemspec
 	$ ls # look for gfunc*.gem.